Posted on Leave a comment

 History of Smoking Herbs:

-• Indigenous Cultures: Across the Americas, Damiana was cherished for its uplifting effects, smoked or enjoyed as tea for its possible aphrodisiac qualities.
+• Indigenous Cultures: Across the Americas, damiana was smoked or enjoyed as tea for its uplifting effects and possible aphrodisiac qualities.
+Mullein was smoked and used as tea to help with breathing, and was considered a gift from nature.

 • Asian Traditions: In China, Mugwort was used in moxibustion, where the herb’s smoke was thought to heal by warming and stimulating the body.